 Found year-round buried in the substrate of freshwater ecosystems, fingernail clams are indicators of vernal pools even when no water is present.
 These small (< 2cm) bivalves are also known as pea clams.

-The family Sphaeriidae consist of three genera: Musculium, Pisidium, and Sphaerium.
-According to ecologist Elizabeth A. Colburn (2004), species from all three genera are commonly found in northeastern woodland vernal pools.
+Fingernail clams comprise the family Sphaeriidae.
+According to ecologist Elizabeth A. Colburn (2004), five species are commonly found in vernal pools.
 Herrington’s fingernail clam (Sphaerium occidentale) is a vernal pool specialist, restricted to vernal pools that dry out annually.
-Three other species, swamp fingernail clam (Musculium partumeium), pond fingernail clam (Musculium securis), and ubiquitous peaclam (Pisidium casertanum) are found in a variety of water bodies, including vernal pools.
+Four other species, swamp fingernail clam (Musculium partumeium), pond fingernail clam (Musculium securis), ubiquitous peaclam (Euglesa casertana), and fat peaclam (Pisidium rotundatum) are found in a variety of freshwater bodies, including vernal pools.

 Vermont Records